Rodents & Pests

 Read more about bats from the Centers for Disease Control and Prevention.

-Bed BugsWhen a bed bug infestation is discovered there is multiple methods for controlling it.
+Bed BugsWhen a bed bug infestation is discovered, there are multiple methods for controlling it.
 Be aware that it will take time and patience; there is no quick fix for eradication.
 There are both chemical and non-chemical approaches are available.

 Read more about preparing a strategy to eradicate bed bugs in your home from US Environmental Protection Agency